blamejoel/tech-toolbox/README.md

 JS/Jquery script to find the domain user info that would populate in the page.
 The user info was then passed back into the toolbox to be parsed and displayed along with an image for each user from the corporate directory.
-User detection was not used as a security feature, but instead was a just a fun, personalized touch for each user.
+User detection was not used as a security feature, but instead was just a fun, personalized touch for each user.